OpenTTD/grfcodec/README.txt

 and written in hex.
 NFORenum's behaviour is undefined otherwise.

+@@USEOLDSPRITENUMS {ON|OFF}

+Turning this on instructs NFORenum not to fix the sprite numbers in the NFO, but to instead output the original sprite numbers. @@DIFF will override this.

 @@USESET $set

 This is a work-around for NFORenum's current inability to correctly parse the